yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 ---
 # Enabled features (Make -j on jenkins jobs)

-Some parallelization with the library (thanks Xavier Noelle)
+Some parallelization with the library
 ```groovy
 GerritProject(A) *
 ├── GerritProject(B)